Our lawyers are handling Camp Lejeune bladder cancer lawsuits in all 50 states.

 Evidence Linking Bladder Cancer to Camp Lejeune Water

-The water contamination at Camp Lejeune and the USMC’s mishandling of it prompted public anger.
-This motivated the federal government to fund numerous scientific studies to evaluate the impact that the contaminated water had on the health of the people who lived and worked at Camp Lejeune.
+The water contamination at Camp Lejeune and the USMC’s mishandling prompted public anger.
+This motivated the federal government to fund numerous scientific studies to evaluate the impact of the contaminated water on the health of the people who lived and worked at Camp Lejeune.

 The Agency for Toxic Substances and Disease Registry (ATSDR) is an investigative branch of the Centers for Disease Control (CDC).
-The ATSDR has been conducting extensive research and studies on the Camp Lejeune water disaster for 3 decades.
+The ATSDR has conducted extensive research and studies on the Camp Lejeune water disaster for three decades.

 In 2014, an ATSDR Morbidity Study was published which detailed the results of a large-scale study into the health impact of the contaminated water at Camp Lejeune.
-The ATSDR Morbidity Study looked at health records for military personnel, their families, and civilian employees at Camp Lejeune during the time that the water was polluted.
+The ATSDR Morbidity Study examined health records for military personnel, their families, and civilian employees at Camp Lejeune when the water was polluted.
 These records were compared to a control group from another USMC base (Camp Pendleton) where the water was not contaminated.

-In 2012, the Environmental Protection Agency (EPA) published toxicologic reviews on TCE and PCE which found that both chemicals were carcinogenic to humans.
+In 2012, the Environmental Protection Agency (EPA) published toxicologic reviews on TCE and PCE, which found that both chemicals were carcinogenic to humans.
 A similar conclusion was reached by the International Agency for Research on Cancer (IARC) the following year.
-These conclusions were based largely on specific epidemiologic studies showing a clear association between PCE and bladder cancer.
+These conclusions were based mainly on specific epidemiologic studies showing a clear association between PCE and bladder cancer.